 Kick your Brussels sprouts in the butt with this decadent (but easy!) gratin.

-In this gratin, the fat is in the form of olive oil, heavy cream and cheddar cheese.
+In this gratin, the fat is in the form of olive oil, heavy cream and Cheddar cheese.
 The salt is from the, well, salt.
-Kosher salt that you toss the sprouts with before roasting them.
+Specifically, kosher salt that you toss the sprouts with before roasting them.

 Kick your Brussels sprouts in the butt with this decadent (but easy!) gratin.